aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 **Leverage LD_PRELOAD**

-But if this option `env_keep` is set in the sudoers, it will tells sudo which specific environment variables to preserve instead of resetting them.
+But if this option `env_keep` is set in the sudoers, it will tell sudo which specific environment variables to preserve instead of resetting them.

-Suppose this option set with: `env_keep += "LD_PRELOAD"`, `LD_PRELOAD` is an environment variable that tells the dynamic linker (the part of Linux that loads shared libraries when a program starts) to load your specified shared library before any others — even before system libraries like `libc.so`.
+Suppose this option is set with: `env_keep += "LD_PRELOAD"`, `LD_PRELOAD` is an environment variable that tells the dynamic linker (the part of Linux that loads shared libraries when a program starts) to load your specified shared library before any others, even before system libraries like `libc.so`.
 In short, it lets you inject your own code into a program before it runs.
 This [blog post](https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/) will give you an idea about the capabilities of LD_PRELOAD.

 The steps of this privilege escalation vector can be summarized as follows;

 1. Check for LD_PRELOAD (with the env_keep option)
-2. Write a simple C code compiled as a share object (.so extension) file
+2. Write a simple C code compiled as a shared object (.so extension) file
 3. Run the program with sudo rights and the LD_PRELOAD option pointing to our .so file

-Firt write a simple C code that will spawn a root shell, then compile it using `gcc` into a shared object file.
+First, write a simple C code that will spawn a root shell, then compile it using `gcc` into a shared object file.
 ```bash
 ─$ cat shell.c
 #include <stdio.h>